Bachelor's-to-Master's Pathways (BMAPs)

 Students wishing to apply for this option should meet with the Director of Graduate Studies in their program to discuss the requirements and steps needed to apply to the pathway.

 The BMAP allows undergraduate students to take graduate coursework that can count for both their undergraduate and graduate degree at William & Mary.
-An additional benefit of this option is that the graduate coursework may be covered by financial aid (please consult your Financial Aid Counselor for details).
+An additional benefit of this option is that the double counted graduate coursework may be covered by financial aid.
 Up to 18 credit hours of graduate coursework may be applied to both the undergraduate and graduate degrees.
+Students are advised to consult with their Financial Aid Counselor to review the financial aid implications of participation in a BMAP.

 CDSP BMAP Requirements:

-• Admission to the BMAP does not guarantee admission to the master's degree program.
-Students must still meet the requirements to be admitted to the graduate program.
-You must also apply to the master’s program.
-Your graduate program will advise you on the proper time to apply.
+- Students must apply separately to the master's program.
+Admission to the BMAP does not guarantee admission to the master's degree program.
+BMAP students are evaluated alongside and compete with other applicants.
+Your gra program will advise you on the proper time to apply.

 Application and Acceptance:

-• Once accepted into the BMAP, students will complete the BMAP Double Count Form (sample PDF) to be registered for the desired graduate courses that double count between their undergraduate and graduate degree programs.
+- Once accepted into the BMAP, students will complete the BMAP Double Count Form (sample PDF) each semester to be registered for the desired graduate courses that double count between their undergraduate and graduate degree programs.

 Deadlines:

-• A BMAP Application Form may be submitted when a student is a social Junior or Senior, but before the start of the semester in which their undergraduate degree is awarded.
+- A BMAP Application Form may be submitted when the student has at least 54 earned credits, and is at least a second semester social sophomore; applications must be submitted before the start of the semester in which the undergraduate degree is awarded.